Best Money Market Account Rates on SaveBetter in June 2023

 Click to learn more about NCUA insurance

-Cybersecurity is a top priority at SaveBetter
+Cybersecurity is a top priority at Raisin

 SOC2 logo

 We invest in a variety of technologies to protect our customer’s data, privacy and transactions.
-These include Multi-Factor authentication, encryption, and Cloudflare advanced internet protection and monitoring.
+These include multi-factor authentication, encryption, and web application firewall advanced internet protection technologies.
 We are a SOC 2 certified organization, which means we have met the requirements outlined by the American Institute of Certified Public Accountants (AICPA) to ensure that we have the controls in place to keep customers' data secure and private.

 Click to learn more about SOC 2 certification